Akameki/competitive-programming/README.md

-# personal competitive programming repo
+# Akameki/competitive-Programming
-**what's this for?**
+*What's this for?*
-lets me store and sync work between computers.
+* Lets me store and sync work between computers
-keep track of all the cp-related work I've done in one place.
+* Lets me keep track of all the cp-related work I've done in one place
-feel free to ask me for help on any problem I've solved.
+* Lets you see possible solutions (free to ask me for help on any problem I've solved)

----

-## file structure
+* ...Maybe I will add personal resources/notes for myself sometime

+## What's in here?
-separated by competitions/sites.
+Mainly just my solutions to problems separated by competitions/sites.
-`/contests/` contains what was submitted, `/problemset/` will have their upsolves.
+For contests I participated in, files in `/contests/` will contain my actual submissions whereas files in `/problemset/` will have accepted upsolves (can be the same).
 ```
+README.md
 AdventOfCode
 └── <year>
     └─ <day#>-<name>.cpp
 Codeforces
+├── README.md
 ├── problemset
 │   └─ <contest#><q>-<name>.cpp
 └── contests